Peer Review Guidelines

 Timing of Peer Review

 Based on the date of certification with BCCI, the chaplain (hereafter, “reviewee”) and the respective state continuing education chair will be notified in writing by the national office in January of the year in which their peer review is due.
-The reviewee (who may consult with the state continuing education chair, if needed) arranges the peer review to be completed no later than December of the same year and submits the Peer Review Report Form in writing to the BCCI office within 10 days of the completion of the peer review, but no later than December 31 of the same year.
+The reviewee (who may consult with the state continuing education chair, if needed) arranges the peer review to be completed no later than December of the same year and submits the Peer Review Report portion of the Annual Summary of Continuing Education Report in the BCCI Certification Portal, no later than December 31 of the same year.

 Composition of Committee